mikaelvesavuori/dorametrix/README.md

 ## Commands

 The below commands are the most critical ones.
 See `package.json` for more commands!
+Substitute `npm` for `yarn` or whatever floats your boat.

 - `npm start`: Run Serverless Framework in offline mode
-- `npm test`: Test code
+- `npm test`: Run tests on the codebase
 - `npm run deploy`: Deploy with Serverless Framework
 - `npm run build`: Package and build the code with Serverless Framework
+- `npm run teardown`: Removes the deployed stack

 ## Configuration